A Survey on Data Augmentation in Large Model Era

-These thresholds were determined based on both our heuristics and ESConv statistics. \citet{liu2022wanli} introduced an automatic filtering approach with the primary objective of selecting and retaining the most ambiguous examples from a generated dataset.
+These thresholds are determined based on both heuristics and ESConv statistics. \citet{liu2022wanli} introduced an automatic filtering approach with the primary objective of selecting and retaining the most ambiguous examples from a generated dataset.
 Initially, this approach involves discarding failure examples produced by GPT-3 through a straightforward heuristic method.
 The process then introduces a novel metric, termed 'estimated max variability,' designed to assess the ambiguity of each remaining unlabeled example without necessitating additional training.
 This metric computes the maximum potential variability in the predicted labels for a given example.
 Following this, an equal number of examples exhibiting the highest max variability are retained from each intended label class, ensuring a balanced representation of ambiguity across the dataset.
 The resulting filtered dataset, called $D_{filtered}$, will be half the size of the original generated dataset, $D_{gen}$.
 These filtered examples play a crucial role in training a more robust model that can effectively handle a wider array of inputs and reduce its tendency to overfit specific patterns in the training data.